RonelDavidov/I-m-Something-of-a-Painter-Myself/README.md

   - **Identity loss**
   - **Adversarial loss (LSGAN)**

-## 🧠 Model 2 – Modified CycleGAN with PatchNCE (Contrastive Learning)
+## 🧠 Model 2: CUT-inspired Contrastive Learning

 Unlike the standard CycleGAN, our second model removes the cycle-consistency and identity losses
 and introduces a **PatchNCE contrastive loss** to enforce semantic correspondence between the input photo and its generated Monet-style output.